steveng57/steveng57.github.io/_tabs/about.md

 ### Categories

 The [Categories]({% link _tabs/categories.md %}) link shows the posts group by their categories and sub-categories.
 I am just getting these categories sorted as of this writing.
-For now, there are two major categories: [Woodworking](/categories/woodworking), which is where the vast majority of posts exist, and [Home & Garden](/categories/home-garden), which only has a single post right now, but I expect more to go there as things progress.
+For now, there are two major categories: [Woodworking](/categories/woodworking), which is where the vast majority of posts exist, and [Home & Garden](/categories/home-garden), which only has a couple of posts right now, but I expect more to go there as things progress.
 {: .sjg-br}

 ### Tags

 The [Tags]({% link _tabs/tags.md %}) link will display a _tag wall_ splattered with every tag from every post.
 Click on a random one to see what fun that brings.
+{: .sjg-br}

 To all the fans of this website, pictured below, please be [let me know](mailto:steveng57@outlook.com) if you find any bugs or other inaccuracies.
 This is very much a work in progress.